Hydrangea Pests

 Slugs on Hydrangeas

 Slug, or land slugs, tend to attack young hydrangeas.
 You can tell if they are a problem when you see ragged edges and holes in the hydrangea leaves.
-The best time to try and find the slugs actually on the plants is at night.
-Slugs don’t prefer to eat hydrangeas, they prefer to eat old decaying material.
-However if there is no other food, they will munch on the leaves and leave your hydrangea looking sad pretty fast.
+Although some slugs prefer to eat old decaying material, others prefer new, tender growth and can leave the foliage of your hydrangea looking tattered.

 land-slug-on-hydrangea-leaf.jpg